Indonesia Visa: Requirements and How to Apply

-If your nationality isn’t eligible, then you’ll need to apply in person at the corresponding embassy or consulate.
+If your nationality is not listed among the eligible nationalities, you will need to apply for a visa at the corresponding Indonesian embassy or consulate.

 e-VOA